-The first lounge Virgin Atlantic opened at London Gatwick Airport in 1990 to coincide with a newly launched service to Los Angeles and the introduction of onboard beauty therapists.
+The first Virgin Atlantic lounge opened at London Gatwick Airport in 1990, to coincide with a newly launched service to Los Angeles and the introduction of onboard beauty therapists.
 It was located landside and was designed as a replica of the famous bar at Raffles Hotel in Singapore, complete with wicker chairs, plastic palm trees and tropical murals on the wall.
 It sounds cheesy and the design now looks very dated, but back then it was an absolute revolution – a huge leap in lounge design that really set the standard which lives to this day in Virgin’s newest Clubhouses.

 In 1990 no other airline provided food in their lounges; they were mostly musty old rooms with leather Chesterfield chairs and a hushed environment, with the only sound being fax machines whirring (this was before email was widely used.)
 Even today most other airline lounges only offer self-service food.
 Virgin Atlantic’s Gatwick lounge not only offered great food and drink; it was all silver service!
 The people who worked there talk of it being like a British stately home, as once the flight had departed, they had to stay and polish the silverware.